 A sad truth in the business is a personal trainer who understands selling will be better able to pick up clients and keep clients.
 For the gym, that means more money.
 I know this is true because gym salespeople have told me so.
 Some fitness places even try to get their salespeople certified as personal trainers too.

 So what do you do if you're a personal trainer, with no sales experience?
 Well, the first thing to know is you don't have to be the used car salesman type to get a job.
-When the question of “what do you know about sales” comes up, say something like this:
+When the question of “What do you know about sales?” comes up, say something like this:

 “While I don't have any formal sales experience, I do know that: